 PJs refer to geographic areas that are under the jurisdiction of local government entities that receive HOME funding directly from HUD.
 In accordance with Tex.
-Gov't Code §§2306.111(c)(1), 95% of the funds for HOME must be spent outside PJs.
-Since 95% of funds cannot be spent within a PJ, the housing need factors, housing availability factors, and Regional Coverage Factor in the PJs are not counted in the HOME MF or HOME SF RAF.
+Gov't Code §§2306.111(c)(1), 95% of the funds for HOME must be spent outside of PJs.
+Since 95% of HOME funds cannot be spent within a PJ, the housing need, availability, and coverage variables of PJs are not counted toward the subregional allocations for the HOME SF and HOME MF RAFS.

 PJ designations are subject to change annually depending on HUD funding.
-According to HUD's 2019 HOME allocation, 33 of the PJs are cities and eight of the PJs are counties.
+According to HUD's 2023 HOME allocation, 33 of the PJs are cities and eight of the PJs are counties.
 Five PJ cities fell completely within PJ counties, resulting in a total of 28 PJ cities and eight PJ counties that will be subtracted from the HOME SF and HOME MF RAFs.